Professors: Douglas K. Charles; Elizabeth G. Traube; Gina Ulysse,

 If you plan to major in anthropology, you should take ANTH101 Introduction to Cultural Anthropology, the department's required gateway course, during your first or second year.
 A minimum grade of B in ANTH101 is expected as a condition of acceptance into the major.
 Students enrolled in ANTH101 during the spring of their sophomore year may declare the major if their midterm grade is a B or higher.

 In addition to ANTH101, majors are required to earn a minimum of nine anthropology credits numbered 201 or higher.
-These must include two core courses in anthropological theory, ANTH295 Theory 1: Anthropology and Political Economy and ANTH296 Theory 2: Anthropology of Affect, offered in fall and spring, respectively.
+These must include two core courses in anthropological theory, ANTH295 Theory 1 and ANTH296 Theory 2 offered in fall and spring, respectively.
 As the precise topics of these courses will sometimes vary in consecutive years, it may be possible to repeat one or the other for credit and fulfill the requirement, as long as the topics are different.
 Archaeology-track majors should take Theory 1 or Theory 2 plus another advisor-approved course in archaeological theory.
 All majors must take our required course in anthropological methods, Crafting Ethnography (ANTH208), except archaeology-track majors, who should take an archaeological methods course (for example, ANTH349 or ANTH326).
 In addition, students must develop and complete an area of concentration consisting of four elective courses (see below).
 Senior majors are required to write a thesis, essay, or a senior seminar paper as part of their capstone experience (see below).
 It is strongly recommended that students work out their plans to fulfill the major requirements with their advisor by keeping their Major Certification Form up to date.

 Concentrations: We encourage students to include one course from outside the discipline of anthropology as one of the four courses in their concentration.
 Concentrations are conceived of as flexible specializations reflecting students’ particular areas of interest.
 Students work with their faculty advisors to decide on a coherent set of four courses that demonstrate their specific focus within anthropology.
 Our areas of concentration currently include